- October 3 - Initial ENT form due to DPI

 Only if the district charter school currently has a SAGE contract with the DPI.
 If the district charter does not have a SAGE contract, those students attending that charter school may not be included when calculating SAGE aid.

-How do I count a student with disabilities whose IEP indicated s/he is in the regular classroom for only science instruction?
+How do I count a student with disabilities whose IEP indicated s/he is in the regular classroom for only science (or math, or social studies, or reading/language arts) instruction?

 Students with disabilities must be included in classroom ratios if they attend ANY courses taught by a regular classroom teacher, including reading/language arts, mathematics, social studies, or science.
 However, licensed teachers who provide support in the classroom to students with disabilities during reading/language arts, mathematics, social studies, or science may also be included in student:teacher ratios.
 For example, a classroom that is regularly 18:1 may have two additional students with disabilities in the classroom for science instruction if they are accompanied at all times by an appropriately licensed teacher who supports these students.